apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/7_ddl_dml.md

          FROM GleambookUsers u
          WHERE u.id = userId)[0]
      };

+The following is an example of CREATE FUNCTION statement that introduces a function with a variable number of arguments.
+The arguments are accessible in the function body via `args` array parameter.

+##### Example

+    CREATE FUNCTION strJoin(...) {
+        string_join(args, ",")
+    };

 External functions can also be loaded into Libraries via the [UDF API](../udf.html).
 Given an already loaded library `pylib`, a function `sentiment` mapping to a Python method `sent_model.sentiment` in `sentiment_mod`